ShaneD20/Mu-Lang-Compiler/README.md

 // "it is five"
 // "yes, zero is greater than negative five"
 ```
-The "when" statement is similar to switch in C-like languages: it allows for multiple branching outcomes.
-A key difference is that the when statement can check for any conditional operator (= > < !~) etc. Lastly, the "when" statement is break-by-default.
+The **when** statement is similar to switch in C-like languages: it allows for multiple branching outcomes.
+A key difference is that the when statement can check for any relational pattern ( =, >, <, !~, etc. ).
+Lastly, the **when** statement is break-by-default.
 ```
 let value : 1;